 Between 1987 and 2003, our client suffered twelve convictions ranging from felony drug charges to DUI’s to driving on a suspended license.
 All the cases were out of the Torrance Superior Court.
-The client was living in Redondo Beach at the time and, well, growing up as a young adult (age 21 to age 37).
+The client was living in Redondo Beach at the time and, well, growing up as a young adult (age 21 to age 37) when he learned the legal limits of his conduct.

 In 2010, our client, then 44 years old, moved to the East Coast to start a new life.
 His record, however, always came up and barred him from meaningful employment.
 He had hoped to become a truck driver, but his record prevented him from even beginning truck driving school.

 The client then contacted our office and asked us to see if we could expunge each conviction.
-Our office then pulled each of the twelve cases by getting the minute orders for each one, some of which we discovered were destroyed.
-Some of the minute orders for such cases were simply unavailable, as they had been transferred to microfiche and then lost in the early 1990’s.
+Our office then pulled each of the twelve cases by getting the docket reports for each one, some of which we discovered were destroyed.
+Some of the docket reports for such cases were simply unavailable, as they had been transferred to microfiche and then lost in the early 1990’s.

 After spending a great deal of time researching each of the cases and speaking to the client, our office filed twelve motions for expungement asking the judge to withdraw the pleas and dismiss the complaints.

-It should be noted for the reader that the term motion for expungement is used to describe a petition for dismissal.
+It should be noted for the reader that the term motion for expungement is used to describe a petition for dismissal under Penal Code § 1203.4.
 The term “expungement” is a word borrowed from other states where a record is actually removed or wiped away, as if a sponge were used to soak it up and clean it up.
 In California, this is not what happens.
 Expungement, in fact, is not even a term found in the California Penal Code or anywhere else in a California statute, yet we all use the term.

 What expungement means in California is that when a petition for dismissal under Penal Code § 1203.4 is granted, the defendant’s plea of no contest or guilty is changed to not guilty and the case is dismissed.